Günther von Kluge: Battle of Moscow

 Kluge reviews Légion des Volontaires Français, a French collaborationist formation, November 1941.

-During Operation Typhoon, the German advance on Moscow, Kluge had the 4th Panzer Group (Erich Hoepner) subordinated to the 4th Army.
+During the German advance on Moscow in September to December 1941 (Operation Typhoon), Kluge had the 4th Panzer Group (Erich Hoepner) subordinated to the 4th Army.
 In early October, the 4th Panzer Group completed the encirclement at Vyazma.
-Much to Hoepner's displeasure, Kluge instructed him to stop the advance as his units were needed to prevent break-outs of Soviet forces.
+Much to Hoepner's displeasure, Kluge instructed him to stop the advance, as his units were needed to prevent break-outs of Soviet forces.
 Hoepner was confident that clearing the pocket and the advance on Moscow could be undertaken at the same time.
 He viewed Kluge's actions as interference, which led to friction and "clashes" with his superior, as he wrote in a letter home on 6 October.
 Hoepner did not seem to appreciate that his units were very short on fuel; the 11th Panzer Division reported having no fuel at all.
-Only the 20th Panzer Division was advancing towards Moscow amid deteriorating road conditions.
+Only the 20th Panzer Division was advancing towards Moscow amid deteriorating road-conditions.

 On 17 November, the 4th Panzer Group again attacked towards Moscow with the V Army Corps of the 4th Army, as part of the continuation of Operation Typhoon by Army Group Centre.
 The panzer group and the army corps represented Kluge's best forces, most ready for offensive action.
 In two weeks' fighting, the German forces advanced 60 km (4 km per day).
-A lack of tanks, insufficient motor transport, and a precarious supply situation, along with tenacious Red Army resistance, and the air superiority achieved by Soviet fighters hampered the attack.
+A lack of tanks, insufficient motor transport, and a precarious supply situation, along with tenacious Red Army resistance and the air superiority achieved by Soviet fighters, hampered the attack.

-Facing pressure from German High Command, Kluge finally committed his weaker south flank to the attack on 1 December.
+Facing pressure from the German High Command, Kluge finally committed his weaker south flank to the attack on 1 December.
 In the aftermath of the battle, Hoepner and Guderian blamed Kluge's slow commitment of the 4th Army's south flank to the attack for the German failure to reach Moscow.
 The historian, David Stahel, wrote that this assessment grossly overestimated the capabilities of Kluge's remaining forces.
-It also failed to appreciate the reality that Moscow was a metropolis and German forces lacked the numbers to encircle it.
-With the outer defensive belt completed by 25 November, Moscow was a fortified position which the Wehrmacht lacked the strength to take in a frontal assault.
+It also failed to appreciate the reality that Moscow was a metropolis and that German forces lacked the numbers to encircle it.
+With its outer defensive belt completed by 25 November, Moscow was a fortified position which the lacked the strength to take in a frontal assault.
 Further attacks were called off on 5 December; the Red Army launched its winter counter-offensive on the same day.